Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Conditional: If Applicable

 - Residential registration.
 Proof of local address in Laos, sometimes requiring endorsement by the local Village Chief (Nai Ban).
-More commonly required at the Stay Permit stage.
+More often required at the Stay Permit stage.

 - Marriage certificate or dependent documents.
 Needed if a spouse or dependents will apply for accompanying visas.